 I want to know what you mean when you say “spamference” in your article [presumably this one]?
 How can a scientist know if a conference is genuine or spamference?

-The purpose of bona fide academic conference is to facilitate scholarly communication.
+The purpose of any bona fide academic conference is to facilitate scholarly communication.
 A spamference, however, is a gathering of academics that primarily aims to generate income for its organisers.
 Spamferences resemble bona fide conferences in many respects, but they offer no value in exchange for their exorbitant fees: even a good paper will probably to go unnoticed in the noise of mediocre research; delegates are unlikely to receive any helpful feedback; and their academic credibility will not be enhanced in the eyes of more experienced scholars.
 Some characteristics typically associated with spamferences include an unusually broad remit, a tempting location, high registration fees, lack of academic affiliation, predatory marketing tactics, and little evidence of quality control.

 Topic & scope